top of page

 Why did you decide to not pursue a career in academia?

-My advisor was an early career/pre-tenure professor, and I saw that I didn't want to live her lifestyle - in particular, "playing the game" of building your CV for tenure.
+My advisor was an early career/pre-tenure professor, and I saw how all-consuming it can be to build a competitive CV for tenure.
 I also never felt like I found exactly the right academic community that my skillset fit in with.

 What advice do you have for someone getting their PhD and looking to pursue a career outside of academia?